k88hudson/git-flight-rules/README.md

 Here, 'n' indicates the position of the stash in the stack.
 The topmost stash will be position 0.

-Furthermore, time based aslo possible(If you can remeber).
+Furthermore, time based also possible(If you can remember).

 ```sh
 $ git stash apply "stash@{2.hours.ago}"